coolparadox/nw-chlg/README.md

 2017-12-17T22:36:45.017+0000	finished restoring cpfs.cpfs (3 documents)
 2017-12-17T22:36:45.017+0000	done
 ```
-Note that restoring a backup erares all previous data from the database.
+Note that restoring a backup erases all previous data from the database.
-introduction

-quick setup instructions

-backup recovery

-enabling https in the wild
+## Enabling Https for the Wild

+This system makes automatic use of [Let’s Encrypt](https://letsencrypt.org/) authority to get valid certificates for encryption of https data.
+For this to be enabled, you must have a publicly available domain and email.
+If this is your case, edit `docker-compose.yml` and `frontend/src/data/CpfStore.js`, replacing occurrences of the fake domain and email by valid ones, and restart the services.

+This process should render a valid service in https port of your machine.

+passwords

 architecture

-wishlist
+wishlist / known issues
+authorization, only one layer of passrods
+more fields to be added to Cpf model and exteriorized by frontend

 known issues

 references and original work
+lets encrupt
+mondo rest golang
+flux react